The Human Truth Foundation

 Life Expectancy74.19yrs (2017)2

 Serbia does relatively well in ensuring human rights and freedom, compared to many other countries.
-Serbia does the second-best for its nominal commitment to Human Rights3.
-It does better than average in the rate of gender bias (from 7 indicators)4, opposing gender inequality5, commentary in Human Rights Watch reports6 (but amongst the worst in Europe), supporting personal, civil & economic freedoms7 (but bad for Europe), LGBT equality in the 2020s8, freethought9 (but high for Europe) and in its average Freedom in the World rating (but high for Europe).
-But, things still need to improve in Serbia.
-Serbia does worse than average in terms of its success in fighting anti-semitic prejudice10, supporting press freedom11 and in combatting modern slavery12.
-Attacks and threats against journalists continue with an inedquate response from the government, and in fact pro-government media outlets continued engage in "smear campaigns against independent outlets and journalists"13.
-Rather than help them protect their people, government officials and institutions treat human rights defenders with hostility13.
+Serbia does the second-best in its nominal commitment to Human Rights3.
+It does better than average in the rate of gender bias (from 7 indicators)4, opposing gender inequality5, commentary in Human Rights Watch reports6 (but amongst the worst in Europe), LGBT equality in the 2020s7, freethought8 (but bad for Europe) and in its average Freedom in the World rating (but high for Europe).
+Serbia doesn't do so well in other areas.
+Serbia does worse than average in its success in fighting anti-semitic prejudice9, supporting press freedom10 and in combatting modern slavery11.
+Attacks and threats against journalists continue with an inedquate response from the government, and in fact pro-government media outlets continued engage in "smear campaigns against independent outlets and journalists"12.
+Rather than help them protect their people, government officials and institutions treat human rights defenders with hostility12.

 1. Serbia's Human Rights, Equality & Tolerance